Skip to content

 • grant_type – Must be urn:ietf:params:oauth:grant-type:token-exchange.

-• scope – Must be web_session_bootstrap.
+• scope – Must be web_session_bootstrap (or the configured

 • subject_token_type – Must be urn:ietf:params:oauth:token-type:id_token.